stitchdata/docs/_integration-schemas/bronto/inbound_activity.md

   - name: "skipReason"
     type: "string"
     description: "The detailed reason why the contact was skipped when attempting to send to them.
-The skipReason property is returned if the activityType is contactskip."
+The `skipReason` property is returned if the `activityType` is `contactskip`."

   - name: "deliveryId"
     type: "string"